mezotv/discord-welcomer/README.md

 # discord-welcomer for discord.js

-This package is a rewrite of canvas-sepai!
+This package is a rewrite of canvas-senpai!

 ## WELCOME IMAGE GENERATOR